Stuart Sutcliffe: Death

 Oh, Mum, he (Lennon) is in a terrible mood now, he just can't believe that darling Stuart never comes back.
 [He's] just crying his eyes out ...
 John is marvellous to me, he says that he knows Stuart so much and he loves him so much that he can understand me.

-The cause of Sutcliffe's aneurysm is unknown, although authors of books on the Beatles have speculated that it was caused by an earlier head injury.
-He may have been either kicked in the head, or thrown, head first, against a brick wall during an attack outside Lathom Hall, after a performance in January 1961.
+The cause of Sutcliffe's aneurysm is unknown, although authors of books on the Beatles have speculated it was caused by an earlier head injury.
+He may have been either kicked in the head, or thrown head first against a brick wall during an attack outside Lathom Hall after a performance in January 1961.
 According to booking agent Allan Williams, Lennon and Best went to Sutcliffe's aid, fighting off his attackers before dragging him to safety.
 Sutcliffe sustained a fractured skull in the fight and Lennon's little finger was broken.
 Sutcliffe refused medical attention at the time and failed to keep an X-ray appointment at Sefton General Hospital.

+Bill Harry takes issue with these accounts, relating that "according to Stuart’s mother, who Stuart revealed everything to, his headaches only began following a fall in Hamburg".

-Although Lennon did not attend nor send flowers to Sutcliffe's funeral, his second wife, Yoko Ono, remembered that Lennon mentioned Sutcliffe's name very often, saying that he was "[My] alter ego ... a spirit in his world ... a guiding force".
+Although Lennon did not attend nor send flowers to Sutcliffe's funeral, his second wife, Yoko Ono, recalled that Lennon mentioned Sutcliffe's name often, saying he was "[My] alter ego ... a spirit in his world ... a guiding force".

+Sutcliffe is buried in Huyton Parish Church Cemetery (also known as St. Michael's) in the Metropolitan Borough of Knowsley, Merseyside, in North West England.

 Posthumous music releases

-The Beatles' compilation album Anthology 1, released in 1995, featured previously unreleased recordings from the group's early years.
+The Beatles' compilation album Anthology 1, released in 1995, had previously unreleased recordings from the group's early years.
 Sutcliffe plays bass with the Beatles on three songs they recorded in 1960: "Hallelujah, I Love Her So", "You'll Be Mine", and "Cayenne".
 In addition, he is pictured on the front covers of all three Anthology albums.

 In 2011, Sutcliffe's estate released a recording claimed to be Sutcliffe singing a cover of Elvis Presley's "Love Me Tender", recorded in 1961 and donated to the estate in 2009.
-The cover art shows a Sutcliffe painting entitled Homage to Elvis.
-The recording was quickly proven to be fake by amateurs and industry professionals alike; it was clearly an amateur 'pitch shift' edit of the 1967 recording of "Love Me Tender" by The Boston Show Band (later known as the Glittermen).

 Film, television, and books

 Part One of The Beatles Anthology video documentary covers Sutcliffe's time with the group.
 There is no mention of his death in the documentary, but it is discussed in the accompanying book.

-Sutcliffe was portrayed by David Nicholas Wilkinson in the film Birth of the Beatles (1979) and by Lee Williams in In His Life: The John Lennon Story (2000).
-Sutcliffe's role in the Beatles' early career, as well as the factors that led him to leave the group, is dramatised in the 1994 film Backbeat, in which he was portrayed by American actor Stephen Dorff.
-Sutcliffe does not appear in the 2009 film Nowhere Boy, but is briefly mentioned toward the end of the film.
+Sutcliffe was portrayed by David Nicholas Wilkinson in Birth of the Beatles (1979) and by Lee Williams in In His Life: The John Lennon Story (2000).
+Sutcliffe's role in the Beatles' early career and the factors that led him to leave the group are dramatised in the 1994 film Backbeat, in which he was portrayed by American actor Stephen Dorff.
+Sutcliffe does not appear in Nowhere Boy (2009), but is briefly mentioned toward the end of the film.

 Four television documentaries have been broadcast that deal with Sutcliffe's life: